jundalisay/spblist/content/en/material/solutions/fusion.md

 Nuclear fusion is done by heating hydrogen into a plasma as to create energy.
 This is done in stars, creating natural heat and light.

-In our Superphysics paradigm, this plasma is confined by the intense gravitational field from the star's vortex.
+In our Material Superphysics paradigm, this plasma is confined by the intense gravitational field from the star's vortex.
 This allows the hydrogen to get so compressed and confined that it fuses, releasing energy.

 Without this confinement, the star would dissipate immediately.
 And so, **the extreme sustained confinement and compression** are the keys to fusion.

 This vortex idea is from the Physics of the aethrealist Rene Descartes, which was rejected by the materialist*  Isaac Newton.
+And so, it never made its way into Modern Physics.

 {{< n n="*Newton invested in the stock market and lost most of his wealth.
 Descartes did not." >}}

-And so, it never made its way into Modern Physics.

 {{< img src="/graphics/physics/vortex.jpg" alt="Vortex" cap="The description of Rene Descartes about star formation matches the findings from modern telescopes.
 Unlike Newtonian Physics which is matter-based, Cartesian Physics is aether-based, usually manifesting as rotating vortices, helixes, or chakras" >}}